 Parental leave may be taken if an employee lives with, cares for and educates his or her child.
 Parental leave can be taken until the child's third birthday.
-With the employer's consent, up to 24 months' parental leave may be taken after the child's third birthday but prior to his or her eighth birthday.
+With the employer's consent, up to 24 months' parental leave may be taken after the child's third birthday but before his or her eighth birthday.
 Parental leave is unpaid by the employer; however, a government benefit of up to €1,800 per month is available to the parents for a maximum period of 12 months or, if each parent takes at least two months' parental leave, 14 months.
 Alternatively, parents may opt for parental pay at a reduced rate for twice the period, which makes particular sense for employees working part-time.
 Employees are entitled to work up to 30 hours per week during parental leave.

-Nursing care leave may be taken by an employee who cares in a domestic environment for a close relative who is in need of care.
+Nursing care leave may be taken by an employee who cares in a domestic environment for a close relative who needs care.
 The leave may be taken for up to six months and is unpaid.
-In businesses with more than 25 employees on a regular basis, the employees may take part-time family care leave with a minimum of 15 working hours per week.
+In businesses with more than 25 regular employees, the employees may take part-time family care leave with a minimum of 15 working hours per week.
 This leave may be taken for up to 24 months (including any nursing care leave).

-A right to paid leave of absence exists where an employee is prevented from working for personal reasons through no fault of his or her own for a relatively short period of time.
-Examples are major family events, such as weddings, medical consultations and home care for close relatives who are sick, in particular for children up to 12 years old.
+A right to paid leave of absence exists where an employee is prevented from working for personal reasons through no fault of his or her own for a relatively short period.
+Examples include major family events such as weddings, medical consultations and home care for close relatives who are sick, in particular, for children up to 12 years old.